Is Monstera spp. toxic to cats?

-Monstera spp. is toxic to cats, the toxic principle is insoluble calcium oxalate crystals which are produced by specialised cells known as idioblasts and are a defensive mechanism against herbivory.
-Many plants contain calcium oxalate crystals which are arranged in bundles known as raphides.
-When a cat chews on the plant, needle-sharp needles penetrate the oropharynx causing acute pain and burning.
+Monstera spp. is toxic to cats, the toxic principle is insoluble calcium oxalate crystals which penetrate the oral mucosa causing acute pain and burning.
+Calcium oxalate crystals are produced by specialised cells known as idioblasts and are arranged in bundles known as raphides.
+They act as a defensive mechanism against herbivory.

 Monstera spp. is a genus of 45 evergreen vines native to tropical regions of the Americas.
-Monstera delicosa (Swiss cheese plant) is the most well-known species popular as a houseplant.
+Monstera deliciosa (Swiss cheese plant) is the most well-known species popular as a houseplant.

 The size of Monstera spp. leaves can range from a few cms to 60 cms or more.
 Many Monstera leaves develop splits or holes (known as fenestrations) as the leaves increase in size.

 Most cats will stop chewing in response to the bitter taste and acute pain.
-Symptoms relate to acute oropharyngeal pain from contact with needle-shaped calcium oxalate crystals.
+Symptoms relate to acute oropharyngeal pain from contact with needle-sharp calcium oxalate crystals.

 - Oral pain and intense burning

 - Hypersalivation (drooling)

 - Soft tissue swelling

 - Swelling of the mouth and throat